EmptyButter/emptybutter.github.io/_posts/2025-10-10-htb-corporate.md

 I attempted to logged as `elwin.jones`.
 However, the 2FA code was incorrect.
 ![](Pasted%20image%2020251010073959.png)

-This was because TOTP calculation is based on machine local time, and the time zone between my VM and the server were different.
-I had to sync the time.
+This was because the time between my VM and the server were off, resulting in TOTP code mismatch.
+I needed to sync the time.

+I fetched the server time in epoch seconds and updated my local time with it.
 ```
 ❯ sudo date -s "@$(ssh elwin.jones@10.9.0.4 'date +%s')"
 elwin.jones@10.9.0.4's password: